Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 Plus, even after doing your thorough analysis still there is no guarantee you would succeed.

 You will have your own set of failures.

-Mental Pressure
+**Mental Pressure**

-Now getting information about companies would requires hours/days of research and until then you experience FOMO (Fear Of Missing Out).
+Now getting information about companies requires hours/days of research and until then you experience FOMO (Fear Of Missing Out).

 When you see other people making money then you go through a lot of pressure to invest too and ride the trend of rising prices.